 I was stationed at George from 1967 until July 1970.
 Recently diagnosed with multiple sclerosis (MS).

 I lived on George Air Force Base as a child from 1980 to 1984 and have tons of the listed ailments and my family does as well.
-My brother was also born there around 1981 and has had multiple health problems all his life…I wonder if this is worth looking [Read More…]
+My brother was also born there around 1981 and has had multiple health problems all his life…I wonder if this is worth looking into…I just remember playing in the desert and the dirt and ditches there… [Read More…]

 If you have been unable to get your military personnel, health, and/or medical records from the National Personnel Records Center (NPRC) please tell your story.

 My name is M. D. I was an AF wife at George AFB for 7 years, late 1968 through late 1975.
 We lived in Adelanto through most of my first pregnancy.
 I nearly miscarried in the 6th month and spent at least 1 week confined to bed at the base hospital.
 After my first son was born we continued to live in Adelanto [Read More…]